What Causes Yellow Spots on Tomato Leaves?

 Tomatoes are susceptible to quite a few foliar fungal diseases which can cause leaf yellowing.
-Usually the problem starts as yellow spots, but eventually the spots turn brown.
-You can spray with preventative fungicides to keep the problem from becoming too severe.
+The problem usually starts as yellow spots, but eventually the spots turn brown.
+You can spray with preventive fungicides to keep the problem from becoming too severe.

 Black walnuts can also cause similar symptoms.
 Avoid growing tomatoes near walnut trees.